neuralprobe/my-digital-garden/_notes/HP) Pipelining Basics.md

 		- Top ALU MUX: branch or not?
 		- Bottom ALU MUX: register-register or not?
 	- MUX in IF stage
-		- PC+4 or the value of the branch target from EX/MEM.ALUOutput: Controlled by EX/MEM.Cond
+		- PC+4 or the value of the branch target from EX/MEM.ALUOutput
+		- Controlled by EX/MEM.Cond
 	- MUX in WB stage to choose between Load or ALU?
 	- MUX in WB stage to choose destination register

 ### Implementing the Control for the RISC V Pipeline

-- Instruction issue: Moving an instruction fro ID to EX
+- Instruction issue: Moving an instruction from ID to EX
 - When to detect hazards and determine forwarding?
 	- Approach\#1: ID phase
 	- Approach\#2: At the beginning of a clock cycle that uses an operand (EX and MEM)